Frequently Asked Questions for Medical Marijuana

 How do I get an Indiana Marijuana Card?

-Once legalized our team will specialize in helping patients across the state obtain their medical marijuana cards.
-With eventual locations in all major Indiana cities, our doctors are here to help you through the process.
-Give us a call, or send us a message, if you’d like to find out more information about how you can get your medical marijuana card in Indiana.
+Once legalized, our team will specialize in helping patients across the state obtain their medical marijuana cards.
+With eventual locations in all major Indiana cities, our doctors will be here to help you through the process.
+Give us a call at (833) 781-7755 or sign up for our newsletter using the form at the bottom of this page if you’d like to find out more information about how you can get your medical marijuana card in Indiana.

-When can I apply for my identification card?
+When can I apply for my medical marijuana identification card?